Vulvar Cancer: Staging and Treatment

 The staging system is very complex.
 Below is a summary of the staging.
 Talk to your provider about the stage of your cancer.

 Stage IA (T1a, N0, M0): The cancer is in the vulva or the perineum (the space between the rectum and the vagina) or both.
-It has grown no more than 1 mm into nearby tissue (stroma) and is 2 cm or smaller (about 0.8 inches) (T1a).
+It has grown no more than 1 mm (millimeter) into nearby tissue (stroma) and is 2 cm (centimeters) or smaller (about 0.8 inches) (T1a).
 It has not spread to nearby lymph nodes (N0) or to distant sites (M0).

 Stage IB (T1b, N0, M0): The cancer is in the vulva or the perineum or both.
 It is either more than 2 cm (0.8 inches) or it has grown more than 1 mm (0.04 inches) into nearby tissue (stroma) (T1b).
 It has not spread to nearby lymph nodes (N0) or to distant sites (M0).